Skip to main content

 Types of Transit Systems

-Depending on the needs of their community, departments of transportation and private providers can organize modes of transportation into a transit system.
+Depending on the needs of their community, state departments of transportation and private transportation providers can organize different modes of transportation into a transit system.
 Common transit systems in rural regions include fixed-route, flex-route, demand-response, volunteers, and transit vanpools.

 Fixed-Route

-Fixed-route transportation systems use buses, vans, light rail, and other vehicles to operate on a predetermined route according to a predetermined schedule.
+Fixed-route transportation includes buses, vans, light rail, and other vehicles that serve the public on a predetermined route and schedule.
 These types of systems have printed or posted timetables and designated stops where riders are picked up and dropped off.
-Fixed-route systems must meet requirements described by the Americans with Disabilities Act (ADA) to ensure they are accessible for passengers with disabilities.
-Fixed-route bus systems are the most common form of public transportation in the U.S., and 32% of rural bus systems are fixed-routes.
-However, in rural areas, traditional fixed-route services may not always meet the needs of residents, particularly in communities where people do not live along main roads and bus stops are therefore difficult to access.
-In these cases, communities may opt for deviated fixed-route systems to pick up riders at their homes or other more favorable locations.
+Fixed-route systems must meet requirements described by the Americans with Disabilities Act to ensure they are accessible for passengers with disabilities.
+Fixed-route bus systems are the most common form of public transportation in the U.S., and 29% of rural bus systems are fixed route.
+However, rural communities may lack traditional fixed-route services.
+Additionally, fixed-route services may not meet the needs of residents, particularly in communities where people do not live along main roads.
+Rural communities may offer deviated fixed-route systems to pick up riders at their homes or other locations that are near the fixed-route.

 Flex Route

 Flex route transportation systems, also called deviated fixed-route systems, use a hybrid fixed-route and demand-response model.
-Flex route systems also use prescheduled timetables, but may deviate from the predetermined route in order to go to a specific location such as major employment site, a child care center, or a house.
-Flex route services work well when deviations from the fixed-route do not significantly impact regular timetables.
+Flex route systems also use prescheduled timetables but may deviate from the predetermined route to go to a specific location upon request.
+A rider must make this request in advance.
+Flex route services work well when deviations from the fixed route do not significantly impact regular timetables.
+For example, a flex route service may only deviate a certain distance off the regular route to stay on schedule.

-Ride sharing or ride-hailing is a type of demand-response transportation where passengers can use a cell phone app to request a driver to meet at a particular time and location.
-Although ride-hailing is increasing in popularity in many urban centers around the country, the reach remains very limited in rural locations.
-A 2019 Pew Research Center survey found that 19% of rural residents have used a ride-hailing app.
-In addition, knowledge of this mode of transportation is not evenly distributed across the country, with 54% of rural residents reporting they had never heard of ride-hailing apps.
+Ridesharing or ride-hailing is a type of demand-response transportation where passengers can use technology (such as a cell phone app) to request a driver to meet them at a particular time and location.
+Although ride-hailing is increasing in popularity in many urban centers around the country, availability is limited in rural locations.

 Volunteer Transportation Programs

 Volunteer transportation programs rely on volunteers to drive passengers, often using their own personal vehicles.
 Volunteers may also drive buses, vans, or other cars to provide rides.
+Volunteer transportation programs often provide an additional level of support to riders, including door-to-door or door-through-door service for older adults or people with disabilities.
 Volunteer transportation programs may reimburse volunteers for gas, mileage, or other costs.
 While volunteer transit programs may be low cost and provide flexible service, identifying and training volunteers can require significant time and effort.
 In addition, rural programs may face issues with insuring volunteer drivers.
 The National Center for Mobility Management provides resources for volunteer driver programs.

 Transit Vanpool

 Vanpools use vans that can typically carry between 5 and 15 passengers.
 Vanpools are similar to carpools, with the main difference being that vanpools use vehicles larger than a car.
-Vanpooling is typically used by rural residents to travel long distances to their urban worksites.
-Formal transit agencies, employers, groups of employees, or other organizations can organize vanpools.
+Vanpooling is typically used by rural residents to travel long distances to urban worksites.
+Transit agencies, employers, groups of employees, or other organizations can organize vanpools.
 Vanpool passengers may ride full or part time, and the rider's expenses can vary based on frequency of use or distances traveled.
-Typically the cost is less than driving a long distance alone.
+Typically, the cost is less than driving a long distance alone.

 Resources to Learn More